 See the supplementary material for the preparation and characterization of the dilutedly localized high-concentration ionogel.
+20 November 2024 13:02:40

-This work is supported by the Key Program for International Science and Technology Cooperation Projects of the Ministry of Science and Technology of China (2021YFE0109700), Chinese National Natural Science Fund (12227801, 32300666), Natural Science Foundation of Chongqing (cstc2021jcyj-msxmX0241, cstb2023nscq-msx0303) Key Technologies and Demonstration Application Research Project for Large-scale Lithium-ion Hybrid Energy Storage Equipment (HC23118), and Hebei Province Military-civilian Integration Science and Technology Innovation Project (SJMYF2022X15).
+This work was supported by the Technical Innovation and Application Development Project of Chongqing (No. Z20230084), Key Program for International Science and Technology Cooperation Projects of the Ministry of Science and Technology of China (2021YFE0109700), the Chinese National Natural Science Fund (12227801 and 32300666), the Natural Science Foundation of Chongqing (cstc2021jcyj-msxmX0241 and cstb2023nscq-msx0303), Key Technologies and Demonstration Application Research Project for Large-scale Lithium-ion Hybrid Energy Storage Equipment (HC23118), and Hebei Province Military-civilian Integration Science and Technology Innovation Project (SJMYF2022X15).